junxit/us-congress-code/title-42/chapter-6a/sec-300gg-8.md

 - **(e)** *Life-threatening condition defined* In this section, the term “life-threatening condition” means any disease or condition from which the likelihood of death is probable unless the course of the disease or condition is interrupted.
 - **(f)** *Construction* Nothing in this section shall be construed to limit a plan’s or issuer’s coverage with respect to clinical trials.
 - **(g)** *Application to FEHBP* Notwithstanding any provision of chapter 89 of title 5, this section shall apply to health plans offered under the program under such chapter.
-- **(h)** *Preemption* Notwithstanding any other provision of this chapter, nothing in this section shall preempt State laws that require a clinical trials policy for State regulated health insurance plans that is in addition to the policy required under this section..
+- **(h)** *Preemption* Notwithstanding any other provision of this chapter, nothing in this section shall preempt State laws that require a clinical trials policy for State regulated health insurance plans that is in addition to the policy required under this section.

 ## Source credit